rkp86/lox-interpreter-python/README.md

 This challenge follows the book
 [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.

-In this challenge you'll build an interpreter for [Lox](https://craftinginterpreters.com/the-lox-language.html), a simple scripting language.
-Along the way, you'll learn about tokenization, ASTs, tree-walk interpreters and more.
+This challenge involves building an interpreter for [Lox](https://craftinginterpreters.com/the-lox-language.html), a simple scripting language.

+Learn about:
+ * tokenization
+ * ASTs
+ * tree-walk interpreters and more.

 Before starting this challenge, make sure you've read the "Welcome" part of the book that contains these chapters: